nishant9144/Processor-Simulator/README.md

 unconditional branches -> jal, jr, jalr ( these will flush the IF/ID pipeline )

 how does the flush work?
 However that works, i have confused it with stall and implemented flush as stall, so i will not change the implementation now.

+What comes first? stall or flush? what am i doing rn? i was making the control signals and the following instruction